01 – Fidel Castro completes 30 years in power in Cuba.

 16 – In Prague, hundreds of riot police storm Wenceslas Square and attack demonstrators demanding freedom.

-17 – Five Asian children are killed by a gunman at their Stockton, California elementary school.
-The gunman injures 30 others before killing himself.
+17 – Six children are shot dead by a gunman at Cleveland Elementary School in Stockton, California.
+The gunman, 26-year-old former pupil Patrick Purdy, injures 35 others before killing himself.

 18 – South African president P W Botha, aged 73, suffers a mild stroke in Cape Town.

-20 – George Bush sworn in as 41st US President.
+20 – George Bush is sworn in as the 41st US President.

 26 – Lone round-the-world yachtswoman Kay Cottee is named ‘Australian of the Year’.